OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 #### **12.3.1 HSSI Linux Driver**
 <a name="hssi_linux_driver"></a>

 The HSSI subystem is exposed as a feature in the PCIe PF BAR0 region.
 It has a Device Feature Header (DFH) indicating the HSSI interface.
-The feature ID in the DFH causes the following driver to be instantiated for the HSSI interface: https://github.com/OPAE/linux-dfl/blob/fpga-ofs-dev-5.10-lts-rel1/drivers/net/ethernet/intel/s10hssi.c
+The feature ID in the DFH causes the following driver to be instantiated for the HSSI interface: drivers/net/ethernet/intel/s10hssi.c [Kernel Driver Branch]

 The primary functionality of the driver is to interact with the ethernet MAC and PHY through an indirect register access mailbox implemented by the HSSI_RCFG_CMD0, HSSI_RCFG_DATA0 registers described above.
 To aid in RTL bringup, the driver provides a debugfs interface directly to the indirect register access mailbox.
 For each HSSI interface in the system there would be a directory with the following form containing two files, regaddr and regval:
 /sys/kernel/debug/dfl-fme.X.Y